DataIntellectTech/TorQ/docs/dataaccess.md

 # Usage

-When using the API to send queries direct to a process, the overarching function is `getdata`. `getdata` is a dynamic, lightweight function which takes in a uniform dictionary (see table below) and the above configuration to build a process bespoke query.
-Input consistency permits the user to disregard the pragmatics described in `tableproperties.csv` allowing `getdata` to be called either directly within a process or via `.dataccess.getdata` (discussed in the Gateway section).
+When using the API to send queries direct to a process, the overarching function is `.dataaccess.getprocdata`. `.dataaccess.getprocdata` is a dynamic, lightweight function which takes in a uniform dictionary (see table below) and the above configuration to build a process bespoke query.
+Input consistency permits the user to disregard the pragmatics described in `tableproperties.csv` allowing `.dataaccess.getprocdata` to be called either directly within a process or via `.dataaccess.getdata` (discussed in the Gateway section).

-The `getdata` function is split into three sub functions:` .dataaccess.checkinputs`, `.eqp.extractqueryparams` and `queryorder.orderquery`.
+The `.dataaccess.getprocdata` function is split into three sub functions:` .dataaccess.checkinputs`, `.eqp.extractqueryparams` and `queryorder.orderquery`.

 - `.dataaccess.checkinputs` checks if the input dictionary is valid (See custom API errors)
 - `.eqp.extractqueryparams` converts the arguments into q-SQL
 - `.queryorder.orderquery` is the API's query optimiser (See Debugging and Optimisation)

-`getdata's` input takes the format of a dictionary who's keys represent attributes of a query and values that represent how these attributes are to look.
+`.dataaccess.getprocdata's` input takes the format of a dictionary who's keys represent attributes of a query and values that represent how these attributes are to look.
 Each of these parameter's in the input dictionary can map a very simplistic dictionary into queries that can become quite complex.
-The following table lists getdata's accepted arguments:
+The following table lists .dataaccess.getprocdata's accepted arguments:

 **Valid Inputs**